-ART I: ART FOUNDATIONS 9120 Grades 9-12 1 Credit This course emphasizes the development of stud to recognize visual arts content, concepts, a , create, discuss, and understand original works course includes basic study of the components and the creation of art products.
+This course emphasizes the development of students' ability to recognize visual arts content, concepts, and skills to create, discuss, and understand original works of art.
+The course includes basic study of the components of art design and the creation of art products.
 Students develop understanding and appreciation for the visual arts through visual communication and production, cultural context and art history, judgment and criticism, and aesthetics.
 Students maintain a portfolio documenting their artistic accomplishments to take to the next level of art study.